 Council owns a significant land holding in the town centre with the Creswick Depot.
-In the longer term this could provide for mixed- use development that interfaces with the Creswick Creek, Pearman Street and Melbourne University campus.
+In the longer term this could provide for mixed-use development that interfaces with the Creswick Creek, Pearman Street and University of Melbourne campus.

 5.4.
 Urban design